 Once again Golfweek has named three Brunswick Islands golf courses as being among the best public courses you can play in North Carolina.
-Each of the three courses were designed or renovated by locally based golf course designer Tim Cate: Bald Head Island Club, Tiger's Eye and Leopard's Chase.1
+Each of the three courses were designed or renovated by locally based golf course designer Tim Cate: Bald Head Island Club, Tiger's Eye and Thistle Golf Club.

 Bald Head Island Club

 The classic George Cobb design was completely overhauled by Cate in 2012, and for all intents and purposes, is a new golf course.
 Cate worked off Cobb’s original drawings, but added his own touches to the Bald Head Island Club course, including multi-tiered tees, expanded and raised green complexes, and landscaped dunes.
-The par-3 16th showcases Cate’s full range with new tees, green location, and a coastal dune and bridge over an enlarged three-acre lagoon.2
+The par-3 16th showcases Cate’s full range with new tees, green location, and a coastal dune and bridge over an enlarged three-acre lagoon.
+To schedule a tee time you must purchase a temporary membership while renting a house on the island that has a Club membership.

-Tiger’s Eye along with Leopard’s Chase is part of the Big Cats courses at Ocean Ridge Plantation in Ocean Isle Beach.
+Tiger’s Eye is part of the Big Cats courses at Ocean Ridge Plantation in Ocean Isle Beach.
 Tiger’s Eye is distinguished by dramatic elevation changes and a stunning combination of natural waste areas, native grasses, wildflowers, pine and oak trees and water, including Carolina bays, two waterfalls and marshland typical of a coastal environment.
-Golfer's tend to remember par 3s, and Tiger's Eye's collection of one-shot holes rivals any course in the region if not the state.2
+Golfer's tend to remember par 3s, and Tiger's Eye's collection of one-shot holes rivals any course in the region if not the state.

 With over 30 memorable golf courses, 45 miles of beach and 5 islands, the Brunswick Islands offer an exceptional golfing experience.
 With so much great golf, it’s no wonder NC’s Brunswick Islands is also known as NC’s Golf Coast.
 Learn more about the area’s golf courses, beaches, and accommodations at www.ncbrunswick.com.